-Shurn Heng, a PHP developer, shared his view of pros and cons of building ERP with PHP.
+Shurn Heng, a PHP developer, shared his view of the pros and cons of building ERP with PHP.
 Here are some of those:

 - It’s easy to hire a PHP developer.
-This programming language is considered to be one of the most popular languages for web development that’s why it’s quite easy to find a right candidate.
+This programming language is considered to be one of the most popular languages for web development that’s why it’s quite easy to find the right candidate.

 - The availability of different frameworks.
 PHP language is good for building your ERP system as it has a lot of frameworks available.

 - Off-the-shelf PHP solutions.
 If you run some of the S&M businesses, a ready PHP solution will work best for you.
 However, if your company is large, you’d better think of bespoke software.

 - It’s difficult to find a skilled PHP developer.
 Despite the fact that there are a lot of PHP specialists, it’s sometimes hard to find a true expert in PHP.
 Besides, if you want to develop an ERP system, you will need to find a person who is experienced in enterprise solutions development.

 - Financial data security risks.
 When you are doing any form of numeric variables in PHP, you should be aware of the type.
 According to Shurn Heng, you can potentially strip out 99 cents if you convert from float to integer.